yasiramus/yasiramus/README.md

 ### Hi there 👋

-I'm Yasira Musah, a Software Developer.
+I'm Yasira, a Software Developer.
 I love taking challenges and that is one thing which helps me stay in track in track and keeps me going.

 🔭 I’m currently working on a todo application and group project about wedding reviews
 - 🌱 I’m currently learning redux